 5. Visit or not to visit interiors of Prague monuments?

 This is also very common question of my clients.
 Again, it all depends on how much time you have in Prague.
 Less than 2 full days?
 Then skip the interiors / or pick just few.
 For example: Týn Church or St. Nicolas Church on Old Town Square.
 However, even during a short trip to Prague I highly recommend visiting Prague towers.
 We have many!
 The views are stunning and unforgetable.
 My favourite towers downtown are: both towers on Charles Bridge, Great South Tower of St. Vitus Cathedral and Tower of St. Nicolas Church in Lesser town.

 Prague Castle interiors are great but count with at least 2.5 hours to see everything.
 The ticket to Prague Castle interiors cost 250 CZK, it´s called B circuit and allows you to enter St. Vitus Cathedral, St. George Basilica, Old Royal Palace and Golden Lane.
 Prague Castle grounds (countyards and gardens) are open for free.
 The Castle garden are open between April – October.

-And now few tips for Prague Castle: it is open daily from 6am – 10 pm, get there between 7 – 8 am and the whole Castle will be all yours, empty and quiet.
+And now few tips for Prague Castle: it is open daily from 6am – 10 pm, very generous, right?
+Get there between 7 – 8 am and the whole Castle will be all yours, empty and quiet.
 Perfect time for taking pictures or shooting a video.
-You can also visit the Cathderal without buying a ticket, the front part of the cathedral is open for free.
-Just for the idea how it looks inside it´s absolutely enough.
+You can also visit the Cathderal without buying a ticket, the front part of the cathedral is open for free all day long.
 Golden Lane is open for free after 5pm.
 You can also watch a beautiful sunrise from Hradčanské square.

 6. How to get from the airport?